 Some streets are so narrow that residents can reach across and touch the balcony of the house opposite.
 This was a deliberate design choice intended to provide maximum shade during the brutal Andalusian summer.

 One of the main reasons students choose this neighborhood is because the main building of the University of Seville, known as the Old Tobacco Factory, is nearby.
-The transport hub at Puerta Jerez also provides Metro Line 1 and T1 tram access for getting around the wider city.
+The transport hub at Puerta Jerez also provides access to Metro Line 1 and the T1 tram for getting around the wider city.

 Pros